exkoohtrac/docs.partners.carthook.com/getting-started.md

 ## API call Authentication

  The app can make requests by sending the OAuth token as a header parameter.
- Authorization: `Bearer {access_token}` where `{access_token}` is replaced by the app developer with the permanent token.
+ `Authorization: Bearer {access_token}` where `{access_token}` is replaced by the app developer with the permanent token.

- Please make sure that you have a header of `Content-type: application/json` appended to your calls.
+ Please make sure that you have a header of `Content-Type: application/json` appended to your calls.

 ## Webhook HMAC Authentication